About Dr. Martin Goodman

 The HIPEC solution is heated to 109 degrees Fahrenheit as cancer cells die at around 104 degrees and healthy cells at 111 degrees.
 This median temperature kills the cancerous cells while not damaging the healthy cells.

-The abdomen will then be closed for between 60-90 minutes to allow the chemotherapy to treat the remaining tumors and remove mesothelioma cells.
+The abdomen will then be closed for 60-90 minutes to allow the chemotherapy to treat the remaining tumors and kill mesothelioma cells.
 The solution is then removed and sometimes followed by radiation before the abdomen is closed for a final time.

-Annually, Dr. Goodman and his specialized team perform around 40-50 HIPEC procedures.
-The treatment is known to improve and prolong mesothelioma patients’ lives.
+Annually, Dr. Goodman and his specialized team perform approximately 50 HIPEC procedures.
+The treatment is known to improve and prolong peritoneal mesothelioma patients’ lives.

-“Doing this procedure can definitely prologue the time intervals when the tumor might recur, and [the patient] won’t have to be on chemotherapy for the rest of their lives.
-In some cases, potentially, you can cure patients, whereas before it was incurable.”
+“[HIPEC] can definitely prolong the time intervals when the tumor might recur, and [patients] won’t have to be on chemotherapy for the rest of their lives.
+In some cases, potentially, you can cure patients, whereas before, it was incurable.”

 Dr. Goodman’s Career Accomplishments